Composer, Performer, Educator

 About

 As an educator, Eric's expertise is in game composition, using Japanese VGM literature as a basis.
-He is an instructor at the Southeast Asian Academy Online for video game music analysis and composition and will be offering the second run of the Video Game Music Bootcamp in Summer 2023.
-Over the summer of 2022, he first taught the bootcamp to students across the United States via Zoom, covering video game music literature and craft of game composition.
-In 2021, Eric was the lecturer for a first-of-its-kind course on the craft of game composition, Writing Japanese Video Game Music, at SF State, covering over 150 tunes from the hits of video game music canon over a semester.
-He has given guest lectured at Berklee College of Music and presented his work on game composition pedagogy at GameSoundCon.
-A lecturer at SFSU's Experimental College, he taught The Art of Pop Song, which surveyed hits songs and great artists from the 50's to present.
-His spring 2022 course Productivity 101 teaches students how to build a successful semester by setting fundamental habits such as sleep schedules, to-do lists, organizing and structuring days, and getting distraction-free work done.
+He is an instructor at the Southeast Asian Academy Online for video game music analysis and composition and is offering the second run of the Video Game Music Bootcamp in Summer 2023.
+Over the summer of 2022, he taught the bootcamp to students across the United States via Zoom, covering video game music literature and craft of game composition.
+He has given guest lectured at Berklee College of Music and presented his work on game composition pedagogy at GameSoundCon and MAGWest.
+A longtime lecturer at SFSU's Experimental College, he previously taught Writing Japanese Video Game Music, covering over 150 tunes from the hits of video game music canon over a semester, as well as The Art of Pop Song and Productivity 101.
+Eric also has taught piano, voice, composition, and music theory.